pschwede/AnchorBot/README.md

 * Microblogging
 * Keep stuff offline as long as possible

-This Project is a tribute to the [bird that retweets](http://youtu.be/7XiQDgNUEMw) the terrifying chainsaws that sew down it's rain forest.
+This project is a tribute to the [bird that retweets](http://youtu.be/7XiQDgNUEMw) the terrifying chainsaws that sew down it's rain forest.